 Format Workshop for All Disciplines

-To register for this workshop, visit the GSRC site and look for the heading "GSRC Workshop: CSULB Thesis Formatting"
+To register for these workshops, visit the GSRC site and look for the heading "GSRC Workshop: CSULB Thesis Formatting"

 Attention Engineering Students!

 Vivian Reed, the thesis evaluator, will be on hand to talk about formatting rules required for theses and project reports written by Engineering students as well as the online submission process at an upcoming workshop sponsored by the College of Engineering Writing and Communication Resource Center.
-The WCRC staff will be presenting information on a variety of topics during this and other workshops, but if you have any questions about formatting or submitting your paper, be sure to attend the one on "Formatting."
-I'll be there!
+The WCRC staff will be presenting information on a variety of topics during this and other workshops, but if you have any questions about formatting or submitting your paper, be sure to attend the one on "Revising Strategies."

 Engineering and Computer Sciences Building (ECS)